-Before joining BPC, he served as CIGNA Corporation’s vice president of public policy beginning in 2007 working with CIGNA business leaders, trade associations, business coalitions, and interest groups to develop CIGNA policy on health care reform issues at both the federal and state levels.
+Before joining BPC, he served as CIGNA Corporation’s vice president of public policy beginning in 2007, working with CIGNA business leaders, trade associations, business coalitions, and interest groups to develop CIGNA policy on health care reform issues at both the federal and state levels.

-Prior to joining CIGNA Hoagland completed 33 years of federal government service, 25 spent as staff in the U.S. Senate.
+Prior to joining CIGNA, Hoagland completed 33 years of federal government service, 25 spent as staff in the U.S. Senate.
 From January 2003 to January 2007, he served as the director of budget and appropriations in the office of Senate Majority Leader Bill Frist, M.D.
 (R-TN).
 In this role he served as a liaison to the leadership of the U.S. Senate and House of Representatives.
 He assisted in evaluating the fiscal impact of major legislation and helped to coordinate budget policy for the Senate leadership.

-In 1981 he served as the administrator of the Department of Agriculture’s Food and Nutrition Service and as a special assistant to the Secretary of Agriculture.
+In 1981 he served as the administrator of the U.S. Department of Agriculture’s Food and Nutrition Service and as a special assistant to the Secretary of Agriculture.
 He was one of the first employees of the then newly created Congressional Budget Office in 1975, working with its first director, Alice Rivlin.

-The 1997 and 2005 National Journal listed him as one of the Washington 100 Decision Makers and referred to him as a “bottom-liner who in not a hard-liner.”
-Roll Call, the daily publication of Capitol Hill consistently named Hoagland as one of the top 50 Hill Staffers.
+The 1997 and 2005 National Journal listed him as one of the Washington 100 Decision Makers and referred to him as a “bottom-liner who is not a hard-liner.”
+Roll Call, the daily publication of Capitol Hill, consistently named Hoagland as one of the top 50 Hill Staffers.
 In 2002, he received the James L. Blum Award from Distinguished Service in Budgeting.
 The National Association of State Budget Officers honored him in 2004 with its Leadership in Budgeting Award and in 2006 he was inducted as a fellow in the National Academy of Public Administration.

 Hoagland is an affiliate professor of public policy at the George Mason University and a board member of the Committee for a Responsible Federal Budget; the National Academy of Social Insurance; and the National Advisory Committee to the Workplace Flexibility 2010 Commission.
-In 2009 he was appointed to the Peterson-Pew Commission on Budget Reform examining the overall structure of the budget, authorization, and appropriations process and was a member of the Bipartisan Policy Center’s Debt Reduction Task Force that published “Restoring America’s Future” in November 2010.
+In 2009 he was appointed to the Peterson-Pew Commission on Budget Reform examining the overall structure of the budget, authorization, and appropriations process and was a member of the Bipartisan Policy Center’s Debt Reduction Task Force that published Restoring America’s Future in November 2010.

 Born in Covington, Indiana he attended the United States Merchant Marine Academy and holds degrees from Purdue University and the Pennsylvania State University.
 His family’s Indiana family farm was awarded by that State as a “Hoosier Homestead” for having remained in the family for over a century.